Chinese online shop 360buy makes first foreign push

 The company also plans to set up warehouses outside China to shorten delivery times.

-China's e-commerce industry grew 45 percent year-on-year in the second quarter to reach 278.84 billion yuan (27.61 billion pounds) in transaction volume, a research firm said this week.
+China's e-commerce industry grew 45 percent year-on-year in the second quarter to reach 278.84 billion yuan ($44.58 billion)in transaction volume, a research firm said this week.

 Alibaba expects its Taobao sites to sell merchandise this year worth more than that sold by Amazon and eBay combined.